 SIMON BROWNINGS Report to Sustainable South Hams CIC

 Westcountry Rivers Trust’s Analysis of the Environment Agency’s published data reveals alarming facts.
 The frequency and scope of the sampling undertaken is scientifically inadequate to measure or even indicate the real impact of pollution.
 The, once, annual reports on the health of our rivers from the Environment Agency as required under the EU Water Framework Directive (WFD) have faltered.
 The last report in 2019 showed that many of our rivers in the South Hams, such as the River Erme, are ‘failing’ and we are not expecting to see another report until 2025.
-The monitoring work required by the EA was expected to lead to improvements in water quality by 202 but we are headed in the wrong direction for that to be a realistic outcome.
+The monitoring work required by the EA was expected to lead to improvements in water quality by 2027 but we are headed in the wrong direction for that to be a realistic outcome.
 It is a widely-held view that sewage pollution of our rivers is only a risk after heavy rainfall.
 This is not true.
 Reports from water companies can be easily misinterpreted because of their focus on ‘sectors’ rather than individual ‘activities’.
 Water companies point to “Agriculture’ as being the most damaging ‘sector’ but the impact of Agriculture is divided across a number of ‘activities’.
-When the data is reviewed only using the information about individual types of ‘activity’ (across all ‘sectors’) – the percentage for treated effluent sewage discharge is 48%. he single according to data frm the Environment Agency itself, is the discharge of treated sewage effluent directly into our rivers.
+When the data is reviewed only using the information about individual types of ‘activity’ (across all ‘sectors’) – the percentage for treated effluent sewage discharge is 48%.
+Nationally, the single ‘activity’ causing the highest percentage of water bodies to fail the WFD requirements, according to data from the Environment Agency itself, is the discharge of treated sewage effluent directly into our rivers.

 There are 55 sewage treatment plants in the South Hams of various sizes, depending on the nearby populations.
-But size of a sewage treatment plant is not an indication of risk of pollution of our waterways.
-The small parish of Holbeton with tributaries into the Erme, recorded 112 spillages of raw sewage over 961 hours.
+But size of a sewage treatment plant is not necessarily an indication of risk of pollution of our waterways.
+The small parish of Holbeton with tributaries into the Erme, recorded 112 spillages of raw sewage over 961 hours in 2020.
 These spillages have to be recorded by the water companies which self-monitor the impact of their direct discharges into the waterways.
 The level of monitoring by water companies is superficial and the data is not effectively publicised because the data provided at the SSH Water is Life meeting shocked all attendees.
 Simon presented data from the Environment Agency and South West Water which is already in the public domain.
 He and colleagues at the Rivers Trust simply downloaded it and analysed it.

-Torbay, 175,000 people is only monitored 24 times per year.
+Torbay sewage treatment works effluent, dealing with a population equivalent of 175,000 people is only monitored 24 times per year, for a very limited number of pollutants.
 In addition to specific monitoring of waterways near sewage outlets, some rivers are only monitored 4 times per year but most are not monitored at all.
 To add insult to injury, the water companies have decided no longer to monitor coastal ria estuaries and they have not been required to reinstate this survey.
 Reporting of data does not uniformly cover all rivers, with disproportionally more samples form the Yealm leading to an unscientific skewing of the averages.
 It is an unequivocal fact that the number of samples taken by the EA are now too low to even indicate the general health of our waterways and as a result the public are systematically poorly informed.
 Something needs to be done.